Resources

 The Northcote Postgraduate Scholarship

 The awards are to enable students normally resident in the UK to undertake a higher degree at an Australian university for up to three years.
 The Northcote (Postgraduate) Scholarships are awarded by the Northcote Trust, and administered on the Trust's behalf by the Britain-Australia Society.
-Applications are invited from students normally resident in the United Kingdom wishing to undertake a higher degree at an Australian University for a period of up to three years.
-Applicants must show their eligibility for an Australian postgraduate programme.
-There are no limits on the field of study but applicants must demonstrate a clear reason for the study to be undertaken in Australia.
-The Trustees particularly welcome proposals for PhD and research-based Masters programmes.
+There is no limitation on the field of study.
+Applicants must be resident in the UK (or one of its dependencies or territories) and need to ascertain their own eligibility for a postgraduate programme (MA or PhD) in Australia.
+The Trustees will only accept applications for PhDs and Masters programmes with a significant research-based component.
+Please note the Trust does not support solely professional qualifications for Masters level study.

 » Read more